Atluzka/account-gen-bot/README.md

             "cooldown": "Here put the cooldown in seconds, this is a integer.", "gen-access": [
 		"Here put",
-		"The names of all the serveices u want the user with this", "role to have access to."
+		"The names of all the services u want the user with this", "role to have access to."
 		"You can also use 'all' if you want to give access to all the services" ]